cardano-foundation/developer-portal/docs/native-tokens/minting-nfts.md

 2. An already populated `metadata.json`
 3. Know how your minting policy should look like.
 --> Only one signature allowed (which we will create in this guide)
---> No further minting or burning of the asset allowed after 10000 blocks have passed since the transaction was made
+--> No further minting or burning of the asset allowed after 10000 slots have passed since the transaction was made
 4. Hash if uploaded image to IPFS
 --> We will use this [image](https://gateway.pinata.cloud/ipfs/QmRhTTbUrPYEw3mJGGhQqQST9k86v1DPBiTTWJGKDJsVFw)